 As stimulants, many essential oils can help increase the rate of healing throughout the body.
 This can be due to increased oxygen and blood flow to wounds as well as more internal healing processes like those following surgeries or illness.
 The anti-microbial properties of certain essential oils also keep the body protected during these delicate healing stages of the body.
-Some of the most popular essential oils for speeding up the healing process of the body include lavender, calendula, rosehip, Everlasting, and buckthorn essential oils.
-A number of those same oils do more than heal wounds; they can also reduce the severity and discomfort of skin conditions like psoriasis and eczema.
+Some of the most popular essential oils for speeding up the healing process of the body include lavender, calendula, rosehip, everlasting ( ), and buckthorn essential oils.
+A number of these oils do more than just healing wounds; they can also reduce the severity and discomfort of skin conditions like psoriasis and eczema.

 Everyone gets headaches from time to time, and the bad ones can stop us dead in our tracks.
-Rather than relying on pharmaceuticals or dishing out a lot of money for an expensive massage, aromatherapy can be a wonderful solution that can not only cure your current headache, but possibly reduce the stress, anxiety, or medical origin of your headaches to prevent them in the future.
-Some of the best essential oils that have been connected to reducing headaches and migraines are peppermint, eucalyptus, sandalwood, and rosemary essential oils.
+Rather than relying on massage, aromatherapy can be a wonderful solution that can not only cure your current headache, but can also possibly reduce the stress, anxiety, or medical origin of your headaches to prevent them in the future.
+Some of the best essential oils that have been connected to reducing headaches and migraines are peppermint, eucalyptus, sandalwood, and .
 You can also mix these oils in a carrier oil and spread that oil onto your skin, scalp, neck, and temples.
-Some of the best carrier oils for headaches include almond, avocado, coconut, apricot kernel, and sesame oils.
+Some of the best carrier oils for headaches include almond, avocado, coconut, apricot kernel, and sesame oils.or dishing out a lot of money for an expensive

 Not getting enough sleep can exacerbate or cause a huge range of medical conditions and can leave us feeling unproductive and devoid of energy.
-Luckily, aromatherapy comes through again and can provide us with a more balanced sleep schedule and can even realign our Circadian rhythms so our body naturally gets tired at an appropriate time, sleeps restfully through the night, and is energized in the morning to face the day.
-Some of the best essential oils for managing your sleeping habits and having a healthy, sedative effect on the body include lavender, chamomile, jasmine, benzoin, neroli, rose, sandalwood, sweet marjoram, and ylang-ylang essential oils.
+Luckily, aromatherapy comes through again and can provide us with a more balanced sleep schedule and can even realign our circadian rhythms so our body naturally gets tired at an appropriate time, sleeps restfully through the night, and is energized in the morning to face the day.
+The best essential oils for managing sleeping habits and having a healthy, sedative effect on the body include lavender, chamomile, jasmine, benzoin, neroli, rose, sandalwood, sweet marjoram, and ylang-ylang essential oils.

 Strengthens Immune System

-It is far better to prevent than treat, as most medical professionals say, and aromatherapy can give you a serious boost to your immune system if used properly.
-The anti-microbial effects, as well as the anti-fungal and antibacterial effects, can protect you from any number of illnesses and infections that could damage your system.
+It is far better to prevent than treat, as most medical professionals say, and aromatherapy can give a serious boost to your immune system if used properly.
+The anti-microbial, anti-fungal, and effects of various essential oils can protect you from any number of illnesses and infections that could damage your system.
 This area of aromatherapy is very popular and widely studied.
-Some of the most effective essential oils that boost your immune system include oregano, frankincense, lemon, peppermint, cinnamon, and eucalyptus essential oils.
+The most effective essential oils that boost your immune system include oregano, , lemon, peppermint, cinnamon, and eucalyptus essential oils.